HackerUSA-CE/aisd-wde-5-responsive-boxes/README.md

 6. **Special Box Styles:**

-* The `large-vertical` and `large-horizontal` classes are used to create boxes that span multiple rows or columns.
+* The `large-vertical`, `large-horizontal` as well as the `.box7` classes are used to create boxes that span multiple rows or columns.
 * These styles ensure that certain boxes take up more space in the grid, adding variety to the layout.

 ```css